webrecorder/archiveweb.page/README.md

 The production version of the extension is published to the [Chrome Web Store](https://chrome.google.com/webstore/detail/webrecorder/fpeoodllldobpkbkabpblcfaogecpndd)

-For development, the extension can be installed from the `wr-ext` directory as an unpacked extension.
+For development, the extension can be built locally and loaded as an unpacked extension.
 If you want to make changes to the extension, it should be installed in this way.
-This will be a different version than the production version of the extension.

-1. Clone this repo
+1. Clone this repo.
+Run `yarn install; yarn build-dev`.
+(You can also run `yarn build` to build the production version but it may be harder to debug).

-2. Open the Chrome Extensions page (chrome://extensions).
+3. Open the Chrome Extensions page (chrome://extensions).

-3. Choose 'Load Unpacked Extension' and point to the `./wr-ext` directory in your local copy of this repo.
+4. Choose 'Load Unpacked Extension' and point to the `./dist/ext` directory in your local copy of this repo.

-4. Click the extension icon to show the extension popup, start recording, etc...
+5. Click the extension icon to show the extension popup, start archiving, etc...

 ### Development Workflow